A signed book from Thoreau's library

 HDT’s ownership signature and annotations in bold ink.

-The signature is an early one, sometime around 22 years of age.
-Thoreau had studied Greek and the Classics at Harvard, graduating in 1837 and began translating Aeschylus in his journal circa 1839 - his translation of Prometheus Bound would appear in the third installment of The Dial in 1843.
-This is a young Thoreau still developing as a person and an intellectual.
-He obviously used this book heavily, as it contains lengthy annotations on 16 pages - his additions of Greek words with definitions.
+The signature is an early one, sometime around 22 years old.
+Thoreau studied Greek and the Classics at Harvard, graduating in 1837, and began translating Aeschylus in his journal circa 1839 - his translation of Prometheus Bound would appear in the third installment of The Dial in 1843.
+The young, developing Thoreau used this book heavily, as it contains lengthy annotations on 16 pages - his additions of Greek words with definitions.
+It's more than conceivable that he brought this to Walden Pond along with other books from his library.

-This book was gifted in 1874 by his devoted sister, Sophia, to the Concord Library and later de-accessioned by the library in 1906 and purchased by the famed collector, Stephen H. Wakeman.
-It doesn't need any trinkets of imaginative dressing from me, but to go full bore, it's more than conceivable that he brought this to Walden Pond along with other pieces from his library.
-Wakeman was amongst the greatest collectors of all time in a golden era of collectors who continuously one-upped each other by gobbling up the choicest pieces.
-He was the OG Thoreau collector, amassing the largest, most comprehensive assortment of HDT items - even furniture made and used by Thoreau.
+This book was gifted in 1874 by his devoted sister, Sophia, to the Concord Library and later de-accessioned by the library in 1906 and purchased by the celebrated collector Stephen H. Wakeman.
+He was amongst the greatest collectors of all time in a golden era of collectors who continuously one-upped each other by gobbling up the choicest pieces.
+He was the premier Thoreau collector, amassing the largest, most comprehensive assortment of HDT items - even furniture made and used by Thoreau.

 Ref: Thoreau's Library, Walter Harding